 - Select similar exercises without the high impact.
 Elliptical machines, cycling, pool workouts, and skiing all closely mimic the movements of running, but without the constant impact.
 This can help you increase your running endurance without overtaxing your joints.

-- Cycling is one of the most popular options, as it provides an aerobic activity that can be performed both indoors and out, and continues to exercise and strengthen the legs without the high impact of mile after mile of running.
+- activity that can be performed both indoors and out, and continues to exercise and strengthen the legs without the high impact of mile after mile of running.

 - Swimming and water aerobics are a great way to increase endurance and also build up complementary muscle groups to balance the body.